libp2p/specs/pubsub/gossipsub/partial-messages.md

 transferred.
 In order for fanout and gossip messages to be useful, the Application MUST be able to send partial messages to these peers.

-## Forwarding Message Parts
+## Forwarding Message Parts Without Knowing Full Message

-Some applications can validate a message part on its own, without the full message.
-Such a part is individually verifiable.
-For example, a node can validate a DAS cell against its KZG commitment without the other cells in the column.

 A node that requested partial messages receives parts before it has the full message.
 When a received part is individually verifiable, the application